 Many of these rules are common sense; others follow the vehicle code in Arizona.
-They are created to insure the safety of cyclists and drivers.
 Please become familiar with the rules listed below as well as the hand and verbal signals generally used in cycling.
 If you have questions, check with the ride leader(s) for guidance.
 Also reference the Share the Road booklet provided by Pima County DOT; an excellent source for both motorists and cyclists.

 Rules of the Road